AlessioQuercia/windows-server/README.md

-# WindowsHomeServer
-Guide to setup Windows computer as a Server.
+# Guide to setup Windows as a Server

 ### Guide
 1. [Setup SSH on Windows](#ssh)